Euphorbia haeleeleana

 General

 Euphorbiaceae is a large family with about 7,500 species within 300 genera, found on all the continents except Antarctica, with the greatest diversity in the tropics.
-Some well-known non-native relatives of ʻakoko are the Castor oil plant (Ricinus communis), kukui (Aleurites moluccana), poinsettia (Euphorbia pulcherrima), cassava (Manihot esculenta), and the Pará rubber tree (Hevea brasiliensis) from which we get latex [WikipediA;Euphorbiaceae].
+Some well-known non-native relatives of Euphorbia haeleeleana in Hawai‘i are: the Castor oil plant (Ricinus communis); kukui (Aleurites moluccana); poinsettia (Euphorbia pulcherrima); cassava (Manihot esculenta); and the Pará rubber tree (Hevea brasiliensis) from which we get latex [WikipediA;Euphorbiaceae].

-There are currently (2025) 17 native species of ʻakoko (Euphorbia spp.) — all endemic to the Hawaiian Islands.
-Several ʻakoko are either vulnerable, rare, or endangered, and two varieties are considered to be extinct [Flora of the Hawaiian Islands].
-They range in stature from very prostrate shrubs like Euphorbia degeneri to tall trees like Euphorbia olowaluana, which can grow to nearly 30 feet — perhaps the tallest in the entire genus of about 2,000 species worldwide!
+There are currently (2026) 17 native species of Euphorbia in Hawai‘i — all endemic to the Islands.
+Several species are either vulnerable, rare, or endangered, and two varieties are considered to be extinct [Flora of the Hawaiian Islands].
+They range in stature from very prostrate shrubs like Euphorbia degeneri to tall trees like Euphorbia haeleeleana and Euphorbia olowaluana [Wagner et al. 1990].

 In addition to the many endemic Euphorbia species, the only other member of Euphorbiaceae native to Hawai‘i is the endemic poʻolā (Claoxylon sandwicense) [Flora of the Hawaiian Islands].